wiseman-timelord/Chat-VulkanLlama/README.md

 # Llama2Robot-GGML
 Status: Beta.
 Currently, working on...
 * Heavy updates dropping tonight, more inspired to get work done than write up whats going on at this stage, I want it done tonight.
 Am updating output displays below.
 All features that will be implemented are now 99% known.
 * With regards to the broken prompts, while thats the part people want to see work most, its also abstract work that I may leave til last, but it did work at some point before many implementations.
-Things to work on are, logic and the prompts themselves.
+Things to work on are, checking logic and the prompts themselves.
+This is much easier now due to full implementation of the --output flag on the version I am using.

 ### DESCRIPTION: